Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Otherwise, you’ll have to frequently remember to remove the fitness tracker and give it time to charge.

-The tracker’s battery behaves much like your smartphone’s battery; the less you use it, the longer the battery charge lasts.
+The tracker’s battery behaves like your smartphone’s; the less you use it, the longer the battery charge lasts.

-If your dog’s activity monitor can connect with Bluetooth or Wi-Fi, you can extend the battery life a lot — up to six months for some brands.
+If your dog’s activity monitor can connect with Bluetooth or Wi-Fi, you can significantly extend the battery life — up to six months for some brands.

-You can charge the batteries using a basic USB port, which typically takes around 90 minutes to charge fully.
+You can charge the batteries using a basic USB port.
+They typically take around 90 minutes to charge fully.

 Which dog activity tracking devices are best?